nsdigirolamo/i8080emu/README.md

 ## Run

-To run a program on the emulator, use the `run` command followed by the path to the program:
+If you have a program compiled for the Intel 8080, this emulater will be able to run it using the `run` command:

 ```sh
 i8080emu run /path-to-program/program.COM